 Makoto got up from the seat she had taken on a hassock next to a mirror.
 Fumiko was helping her find a dress for Shiori Minamino's wedding, and by helping, it meant that Makoto was leaving all the work to her friend while she turned down every garment Fumiko shoved in her face.
 She just couldn't see herself wearing anything so fancy.

 After browsing for a few minutes, something yellow caught her eye.
 As soon as she touched the fabric, Fumiko jumped at her and took it out of the rack.
-It had short sleeves and a wrapped bodice with a modest neck.
+It had short sleeves and a wrapped bodice with a modest neckline.
 The skirt was plain, knee-length, and had a bit of flare.

 "Try this on."